techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 4. System.out.println("== succeeded");
 5. if (s1.equals(s2))
 6. System.out.println(".equals() succeeded");

-   a.
-Lines 4 and 6 both execute.
+A. Lines 4 and 6 both execute.

-   b.
-Line 4 executes and line 6 does not.
+B. Line 4 executes and line 6 does not.

-   c.
-Line 6 executes and line 4 does not.
+C. Line 6 executes and line 4 does not.

-   d.
-Neither line 4 nor line 6 executes.
+D. Neither line 4 nor line 6 executes.

-Answer: C
+ANSWER: C
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: